Fortinet: Products

 Fortinet released its first product, FortiGate, a firewall, in 2002, followed by anti-spam and anti-virus software.

-FortiGate was updated to use application-specific integrated circuit (ASIC) architecture.
+As functions like anti-spam were added, they were made available in a single product along with the firewall and other functions.
+FortiGate was updated later to use application-specific integrated circuit (ASIC) architecture.
 The company has used ASIC in several of its products, including to support its SD-WAN features.

 Initially, FortiGate was a physical, rack-mounted product but later became available as a virtual appliance that could run on virtualization platforms such as VMware vSphere.

+In May 2004, Trend Micro, a competing cybersecurity and defense company, filed a legal complaint against Fortinet.
+Though the International Trade Commission initially ruled against Fortinet, the Trend Micro patents at the center of the dispute were later declared invalid in 2010.
+In 2005, an OpenNet study suggested that Myanmar, which was under American sanctions, had begun using Fortinet's FortiGuard system for internet censorship.
+Fortinet stated that their products are sold by third-party resellers and that they acknowledged US embargoes; however, their sales director participated in a ceremony to deliver the firewall product to the prime minister.